-The Beulah Project "Empowering people and communities through the arts, media and law."
-Copyright 2017
+The Beulah Project "Empowering people and communities through health, arts, media and law."
+Copyright 2018

 Kelvin De’Marcus Allen is the Founder and Executive Director of The Beulah Project.
 He is an accomplished writer, producer and documentary filmmaker with numerous articles and essays to his credit.
 He has produced television specials and training videos for ABC affiliate station WTNH-TV, New Haven, Ct., the National Cancer Institute, and the University of North Carolina at Chapel Hill.

 Allen’s career began in 1986 when he was one of only six actors chosen from a field of 500 to serve as actors and community liaisons in Los Angeles, Ca. for Kaiser Permanente and the Children’s Television Workshop, the producers of Sesame Street.